Mehrab-Kalantari/Persian-Text-Generation/README.md

-# Persian News Prediction Using GRU Model
+# Persian News Prediction Using GRU Units
 In this notebook, a model is developed to generate persian news using GRU units.
 The model is then trained on Persian Wikipedia Dataset.

 [Dataset on kaggle](https://www.kaggle.com/datasets/miladfa7/persian-wikipedia-dataset)